 - Cybersecurity: At its heart, NIST 800-171 outlines specific security controls to protect CUI.
 This includes minimum encryption standards, access control and IAM standards, network security protocols and practices and security assessment.

-- Risk Management: Most cybersecurity frameworks turn to risk-based approaches to help inform control adoption and continuing monitoring.
+- Risk Management: Most cybersecurity frameworks turn to risk-based approaches to help inform control adoption and continuous monitoring.
 Assessing, managing and documenting risk is a significant component of this approach.

 - Physical and Administrative Security: NIST 800-171 addresses localized security, such as securing physical data locations and workstations, training your workforce for compliance requirements and maintaining policies for the management, documentation and remediation of these threats.
 This includes protections for storage media where CUI could be stored, including ways to secure and destroy this media.